+Temples

-Temples: Temples will be supplied in standard lengths unless otherwise stated under Special Instructions.
+Temples will be supplied in standard lengths unless otherwise stated under Special Instructions.

+Faxed Orders

-Faxed Orders: A cover sheet that lists the patients' names, Medicaid ID numbers, and the provider's telephone number must accompany all faxes.
+A cover sheet that lists the enrollee names, Medicaid ID numbers, and the provider's telephone number must accompany all faxes.
 Please include the following items:

-- 1. Provider information including provider number and locator code. - 2.
-All patient information, especially name and Medicaid number. - 3.
-Completed prescriptions including PD's and Segment Heights even for uncut lenses. - 4.
-Lens style. - 5.
-Reading only. - 6.
-Glass or plastic.
+- > Provider information including provider number and locator code. - > All enrollee information, especially name and Medicaid number. - Completed prescriptions including PD's and Segment Heights even for uncut lenses. - ➤ Lens style. - ➤ Reading only. - ➢ Glass or plastic.

+Ordering Procedure

-Ordering Procedure: The Medicaid Optical Prescription Order Form should be reviewed for accuracy and completeness prior to sending it to the DOH/DOCS Eyeglass Project.
+The Medicaid Optical Prescription Order Form should be reviewed for accuracy and completeness prior to sending it to the DOH/DOCS Eyeglass Project.
 Incomplete or inaccurate orders require follow-up telephone calls or correspondence that delays processing.